 his quality.

-The opera is beautifully costumed.
-The dresses worn in the second act are especially rich and the solor effects picturesque to a degree.

-Mr. Hopper made we curtain speeches, "glittering impromptu remarks," he calls them, after his own inimitable defy-anyshort-hand-reporter-to-get-me style, that brought down the house. -F. G. H.
+The opera is beaut ully costumed.
+The dresses worn in the second act are espe-cially rich and the color effects pictur-esque to a degree.
+Mr. Hopper made we curtain speeches, "glittering imprompti remarks," he calls them, after his own inimitable defy-any-there is a degree the the short-hand-reporter-to-get-me style, that brought down the house. -F. G. H. that